mateuszjurewicz/notes_public/English Vocabulary.md

 - `jowls`
 anatomically it's the lower part of a person or animal's cheeks, especially when it's fleshy and drooping.
 - `jury-rigged` (1) vs `jerry-built` (2) (and somewhat incorrect but widely used `jerry-rigged` (3)) (1) Assembled for temporary, emergency use.
 (2) Built cheaply or poorly, flimsily.
 Due to the way language evolves, (3) became synonymous with (1).
 In nautical terms (1)'s part before the hyphen means makeshift and temporary.
 From French, however, it means "to swear an oath", as in per____.
-Coś się trzyma na słowo honoru?
+Coś się trzyma na słowo honoru? `Jerry` is also a word for a chamber pot or, in skiing, a person who made a boneheaded move and risked other people's health.
+Jerries is also a word for Germans (pejorative, from WW2).
 - `kith`
 one's friends, acquaintances and relations as opposed to blood relative (which are the "kin" in "kith and kin")
 - `kompromat`